Shaqqa

-Shaqqa or Shakka (شَقَّا) is a Syrian town in As Suwayda Governorate in southern Syria, whose some 8,000 inhabitants are mainly Druze, descendants of those who migrated here from Lebanon in the 18th and 19th centuries.
+Shaqqa or Shakka (شَقَّا) is a Syrian town in Suwayda Governorate in southern Syria.
+The Druze migrated to the region from Mount Lebanon starting from the 18th century.

 In ancient times it was known as Saccaea (transliterated also as Sakkaia).
 In AD 287, it was given the rank of a city and the name Maximianopolis.
 Since it was situated in the Roman province of Arabia, it is distinguished from other cities by being called Maximianopolis in Arabia.
+The town had a population of 5,116 in the 2004 census.
+The town's inhabitants are predominantly Druze, while Christians and Sunni Muslim Bedouins represent a minority.

 Location and architectural remains

-Shaqqa is situated in the northern fringes of Jabal el Druze volcanic plateau at 1070 metres above sea level, 7 kilometres east of Shahba and about 25 kilometres north of As-Suwayda, the capital of the governatorate.
+Shaqqa is situated in the northern fringes of Jabal al-Druze volcanic plateau at 1070 metres above sea level, 7 kilometres east of Shahba and about 25 kilometres north of Suwayda, the capital of the governatorate.

 The ancient remains include several dwellings rich adorned both architecturally and by carvings.
 In addition it has: